dxjoshi/gof-design-patterns/README.md

 Java implementations of popular design pattern

 ### Strategy Pattern:
--- Defines a family of algorithms, encapsulates each one andmakes them interchangeable
+-- Defines a family of algorithms, encapsulates each one and makes them interchangeable.
 -- Strategy lets the algorithm vary independently from clients that use it.
 > In the example code, each GroceryStore **HAS-A** Billing and Payment strategy.